sunface/rust-by-practice/Readme.md

 - Besides examples, we have `a lot of exercises`, you can Read, Edit and Run them ONLINE

-- Covering nearly all aspects of Rust, such as async/await, threads, sync primitives, optimizing and standard libraries etc.
+- Covering nearly all aspects of Rust, such as async/await, threads, sync primitives, optimizing, standard libraries, tool chain, data structures and algorithms etc.

 - Every exercise has its own solutions